swiftlang/swift-evolution/proposals/0155-normalize-enum-case-representation.md

    ```
 2. Case constructors cannot include a default value for each parameter.
 This
    is yet another feature available to functions.

-3. Some user may expect, similar to function, that case constructors can be
-   overloaded.
-After all, two enum cases with the same full name but different
-   types are clearly distinct to both the compiler and the user.
-This is
-   unavailable to Swift 3 users.

 As previous mentioned, these are symptoms of associated values being a tuple
 instead of having its own distinct semantics.
 This problem manifests more in